M-Moussa-De/PHP_Laravel_Course/README.md

 # PHP and Laravel Course

 This is a repository for a PHP and Laravel course.
-It will include solutions for the assignments and projects that will be implemented during the course.
+It will include solutions for the assignments

+and projects that will be implemented during the course.

+The directories will be named after the assignment number.